If you are wondering how to fix drooping tulips, there is one simple trick that will do the job. Includes tips for arranging tulips as well!

 Begin with a vessel filled with cool water, sharp scissors, and a large bunch of tulips.
 I bought two bunches of tulips for a total of 20 stems.
 Separate the tulips and remove any damaged or large outer leaves.
 One at a time, gather the tulip stems in one hand, making sure the blooms are as even as possible.

-Holding tightly to the tulips stems with one hand, carefully cut all the stems evenly.
+Holding tightly to the tulip stems with one hand, carefully cut all the stems evenly.
 I have large hands, and as you can see, it was all I could do to keep the tulips together.
 If you cannot get all the tulips in one bunch, it’s fine to make, and then cut, two bunches.
 Just make sure the stems of both bunches are the same length.
 Also, don’t cut them too short the first time.
 It’s better to cut them too long, and trim again if necessary.

 All at once, set the group of stems into your vessel.
 Make sure the ends of the stems are all the way to the bottom of your vessel.
 Let go of the stems and let the blooms fall naturally.